evrenimre/HeRD/README.md

 ## Other

 ### Motivation
 Purely personal: the project is a focusing device for experimenting with new language features and technologies.
 My background is not in astrophysics.
-However, if you have not had enough of experts, check out [AMUSE](https://github.com/amusecode/amuse).
+If you have not had enough of experts and want code from real astrophysicists, check out [AMUSE](https://github.com/amusecode/amuse).

 ### Name
 For Hertzsprung-Russell Diagram.
 The project is a child of the COVID pandemic.